isomerpages/nlb-learning/_reading/Preschoolers/Overview.md

 .clickbox.is-indigo-sky a:focus,
 .clickbox.is-indigo-sky a:hover { background-color: #322987; color: #cff2e8; }
 </style>
 It’s never too early to start reading to your child!
-Explore our content, programmes and pathways that are centred on early literacy practices that can help your children to become fluent readers.
+Explore our content, programmes and pathways that are centred on the five early literacy practices that can help your children become fluent readers.
 <div class="row is-multiline">
   <div class="col is-one-third">
     <div class="clickbox is-indigo-sky">